-In order to compute the schedule table, most of the algorithms in the literature are based on the Birkhoff Von-Neumann (BV) decomposition [8], [9], [10], [11].
-As explained in section 2, this BV algorithm minimizes the bandwidth requirement for the schedule and provides bandwidth guarantees.
+In order to compute the schedule table, most of the algorithms in the literature are based on the Birkhoff-Von Neumann (BV) decomposition [2], [9], [10], [18].
+As explained in Section II, the BV algorithm minimizes the bandwidth requirement for the schedule and provides bandwidth guarantees.
 It can be noted that this frame-based scheduling approach applies to several systems other than input-queued routers.
-First, it is used in SONET all-optical circuit-switches, which switch cells in circuit-based frames by using delay lines [12].
-Second, it applies to the satellite TDMA scheduling problem [13].
+First, it is used in SONET all-optical circuit-switches, which switch cells in circuit-based frames by using delay lines [30].
+Second, it applies to the satellite TDMA scheduling problem [31].
 Third, it is of interest in time-slotted wireless FDMA systems where any station can communicate with any other according to a TDM schedule often established by a centralized scheduler.
-And finally, it is also useful in star-based WDM broadcast-and-select optical systems with tunable transmitters and fixed receivers (or fixed transmitters and tunable receivers), where a centralized scheduler assigns a specific wavelength to a specific station for any time-slot [14].
+And finally, it is also useful in star-based WDM broadcast-and-select optical systems with tunable transmitters and fixed receivers (or fixed transmitters and tunable receivers), where a centralized scheduler assigns a specific wavelength to a specific station for any time-slot [25].
 Therefore, although this paper will exclusively consider this problem in the context of input-queued router scheduling, most of the findings extend to these other systems.

 For input-queued routers, this frame-based approach has several advantages.
 First, it solves the scheduling-frequency scalability issue mentioned above, which is one of the main bottlenecks in designing faster core routers.
 Second, it can be adapted to implement SONET, ATM, DiffServ, MPLS, and most (virtual) circuit- and frame- based schemes, which are predominant in the Internet core with which any Internet core router needs to interact.
-Third, it is one of the only inputqueued policies that provably guarantee 100% throughput for both a router in isolation [9], [10], [11] and a network of routers [16], and therefore guarantees to the operators that the lines they expensively laid will be fully utilized.
+Third, it is one of the only input-queued policies that provably guarantee 100% throughput for both a router in isolation [2], [9], [10], and a network of routers (see [1] for details).
 Fourth, the method for computing the frame weights is often flexible.
 Therefore, this flexibility can be used to provide specific bandwidth guarantees for any high-priority input/output pair, which could correspond to a specific customer.
 This flexibility can also be used to ensure fairness among flows, capping for instance the bandwidth usage of aggressive users.
-Finally, this method provides equal guarantees to uniform as well as nonuniform traffic, contrarily to many scheduling heuristics based on uniform traffic.
+Finally, this method provides equal guarantees to uniform as well as non-uniform traffic, contrarily to many scheduling heuristics based on uniform traffic.